 While this was happening, partly due to Chrysler’s problems in the US and partly due to local losses (including a $28 million loss in 1977), one third of Chrysler Australia was sold to Mitsubishi in 1979 with the remainder gone by April 1980.
 The company name officially changed to Mitsubishi Australia in November 1980, but the Valiant was kept in production because development and tooling costs had been fully amortized by this time, making sales very profitable.

-This resulted in the rather unusual situation where you would find a Chrysler vehicle with a complicance plate issued by Mitsubishi–and you thought the Ford engine in the Sunbeam Tiger was a problem!
+This resulted in the rather unusual situation where you would find a Chrysler vehicle with a compliance plate issued by Mitsubishi–and you thought the Ford engine in the Sunbeam Tiger was a problem!

 Mitsubishi had first become involved with Chrysler Australia in 1971, when local production of Galants started at Chrysler’s former Rootes factory, in Port Melbourne, before it was closed in 1972 and production shifted to Tonsley Park.